pinax/pinax-ratings/docs/templates.rst

 Templates
 =========

-`agon_ratings` comes with one template that is a minimal snippet that gets rendered from the template tags for displaying the rating form.
+`pinax-ratings` comes with one template that is a minimal snippet that gets rendered from the template tags for displaying the rating form.